 It wasn’t until the age of 38 that Geraldine first started cycling.
-As a youngster she had always wanted to ride a bike and was an active person, but her brother was the only one in her family taught how to ride a bike.
+As a youngster she had always wanted to ride a bike and was an active person, but her brother was the only one in her family taught how to ride a cycle.

-As she grew older and had a family of her own, they all grew passionate about cycling and would spend the weekends racing together.
+As she grew older and had a family of her own, they all became passionate about cycling and would spend the weekends racing together.
 Desperate to take part, her husband Marek taught her how to ride and she hasn’t looked back since – now she does more miles than anyone in the family.
 She’s out all the time with her cycling groups and in the spring, guides cycling camps in Mallorca for Legro’s.